ing-bank/zkflow/docs/backwards-compatibility-for-states.md

 - [ ] Implement `UpgradeToLatestFlow` to combine more consecutive version steps in a single transaction
 - [ ] Run upgrade commands for stored states async in the background when idle

+# JSON Structure

+The `ZKFlowPlugin` gradle plugin contains several tasks that help prevent developers to make changes to existing classes.

+The plugin uses `kotlinx.serialization` to generate the JSON file.
+The class definitions on which this JSON file is generated can be found in `ZkpStructureType.kt`.

+## generateZkpStructure

+The `generateZkpStructure` task collects all contract state classes and writes the structure in JSON format to a file `src/main/zkp/structure.json`.
+This file SHOULD be committed to version control, so that the ZKFlowPlugin can detect any changes to existing classes.

+The `generateZkpStructure` task is implemented in `GenerateZkpStructureTask.kt`.
+This task is a thin wrapper that executes a separate java process so that all (generated) classes and service loader files can be loaded.
+The main plugin business logic is implemented in `GenerateZkpStructure.kt`.